More than 40 jazz festivals & venue promoters around the world took part in a Jazzfuel survey about how they discover and book artists.

 If you want to figure out how to better approach promoters and convince them to check out your music, here’s our round up of the answers and what they mean for you as a gigging musician.

-As an independent jazz musician, it’s not easy to know how to reach festival and club promoters and – when you do – to know exactly what they are looking for.
+As an independent musician, it’s not easy to know how to reach jazz festival organisers and club promoters.
+And, when you do contact them, to know exactly what they’re looking for when booking their programme.

 As always, the best way to get some more insight into this is to ask the promoters themselves!

-So, I recently put together a super short survey which 40+ promoters around the world were kind enough to take part in and I just wanted to share the results in this article, along with some actionable tips which we can pull out of them…
+So, we put together a short survey which 40+ jazz festivals, clubs & venues around the world were kind enough to take part in.
+Today we’re going to unpack the results and check out some actionable gig booking tips which we can pull out of them…

 IT’S JAZZ, NOT SCIENCE…